This video shows the experience of a video EEG monitoring stay at UC San Diego Health.

 Because of tapering medication and sleep reduction, seizures may be more frequent or stronger than usual.
-A special team of professionals work closely with patients during their stay in the EMU and the hospital setting provides for maximal patient safety.
+A special team of professionals works closely with patients during their stay in the EMU and the hospital setting provides for maximal patient safety.
 If seizures become too long, strong or frequent, medication is given via IV to treat seizures quickly.

 The average length of hospitalization in the EMU is 3-5 days, but many patients are asked to stay longer to record a good sample of seizures.

 We encourage patients to have a friend or family member with them in the EMU to keep them company and to help identify events that could be seizures.
-A trained technician or nurse is present at all times to observe the patient on closed circuit video.
+A trained technician or nurse is present at all times to observe the patient on closed-circuit video.
 As soon as a seizure is observed to start, the patient, the companion or the seizure technician may press an alarm to signal nursing staff to come to assess and assist the patient.
 Epileptologists review the EEG daily to look for “silent” seizures that may have gone unnoticed during the prior 24 hours, including sleep.

 Referring physicians will receive a report of the detailed findings from the video-EEG monitoring.

 Phase II Video-EEG Monitoring

 Phase II Video-EEG Monitoring with Minimally Invasive Electrodes